How to boost student motivation in the classroom for academic excellence (Blog image)

 3. Encourage the “pleasantly frustrating” paths

-Check out Nearpod’s educational game Time to Climb to encourage students to push themselves a bit more under gamified conditions.
+Check out Nearpod’s educational game Time to Climb for student motivation by having them push themselves a bit more under gamified conditions.
 Digital platforms like Nearpod allow for in-the-moment interactivity that is designed to push the child to try and try again.

 Nearpod’s Time to Climb and other educational games contribute significantly to the promotion of active learning and student motivation.
-The competitive element, sense of achievement, and enjoyable experience provided by these games enhance student engagement and encourage active participation in the learning process.
+The competitive element, sense of achievement, and enjoyable experience provided by these games enhance student engagement and encourage active participation in the process of learning the material.

 For example, in a science class, a teacher can use Time to Climb to reinforce concepts related to the water cycle.
 The game can present questions with visuals and scenarios related to the topic, challenging students to apply their knowledge.
 Students can compete against their peers to climb the leaderboard by answering correctly and quickly.
 This not only encourages active participation but also creates a sense of achievement and enjoyment as students progress through the game.